Macchina-CLI/macchina/README.md

 ---

 # Benchmarks <a name="bench"></a>
-Macchina is pretty fast, see for yourself:
+Macchina is pretty fast, see for yourself!

 - Execution time is measured using [hyperfine](https://github.com/sharkdp/hyperfine)